-Your range is primarily related to the amount of fuel left in the tank and your driving practices, but external conditions can also be a factor.
-The fuel meter and expected range are displayed in the instrument panel.
+Your range is primarily related to your vehicle's battery, the amount of fuel left in the tank, and your driving practices, but external conditions can also be a factor.
+The battery level and expected range are displayed in the instrument panel.
+The expected range is calculated based on your driving pattern, both current and historical.

-The displayed range tells you how far you can drive with your current fuel level.
-Your fuel consumption depends on your driving style and your selected drive mode.
+The displayed range is separated into how far you can drive with your current state of charge, as well as with your current fuel level.
+Depending on your driving style and your selected drive mode, your vehicle prioritizes using either the electric motor or the engine.
 The displayed range is an estimation and may differ accordingly.